BCHDEVCON3/hush-your-money/README.md

 1. Recommend allowing requests for the "current" address (w/o iterating account index) on the Bitcoin.com wallet. _NOTE: This is how it currently works on Badger._

 2. Improve __"services"__ infrastructure to avoid messages like: `{"errors":["MongoError: Executor error during find command :: caused by :: operation exceeded time limit"]}`

+3. On a scale of 1 to 10 (1 being low, 10 being high); what is the risk of using the Extended Public Key (xPub) to derive the Hush wallet private key?